Post job

 Toyota Research Institute job in Los Altos, CA

 At Toyota Research Institute (TRI), we're on a mission to improve the quality of human life.
 We're developing new tools and capabilities to amplify the human experience.
-To lead this transformative shift in mobility, we've built a world-class team in Automated Driving, Energy & Materials, Human-Centered AI, Human Interactive Driving, Large Behavior Models, and Robotics.
+To lead this transformative shift in mobility, we've built a world-class team advancing the state of the art in AI, robotics, driving, and material sciences.
 This is a summer 2026 paid 12-week internship opportunity.
 Please note that this internship will be an in-office role.
 The MissionWe are working to create general-purpose robots capable of accomplishing a wide variety of dexterous tasks.
 To do this, our team is building general-purpose machine learning foundation models for dexterous robot manipulation.
 These models use generative AI techniques to produce robot action from sensor data and human request.
 To accomplish this, we are creating a large curriculum of embodied robot demonstration data and combining that data with a rich corpus of internet-scale text, image, and video data.
 We are also using high-quality simulation to augment real world robot data with procedurally-generated synthetic data.
 The TeamThe Robotics Machine Learning Team's charter is to push the frontiers of research in robotics and machine learning to develop the future capabilities required for general-purpose robots able to operate in unstructured environments such as homes or factories.
 The InternshipWe have several research thrusts under our broad mission, and we are looking for a research intern in any of these areas: Data-efficient and general algorithms for learning robust policies leveraging multiple sensing modalities: proprioception, images, 3D representations, etc.Data annotation and filtering.
 Improving policies without collecting more data by using non-robotics data at scale, new training objectives, new data annotations, or filtered datasets.Scaling learning approaches to large-scale models trained on diverse sources of data, including web-scale text, images, and video.Structured hierarchical reasoning using learned models Leveraging test time compute for embodied applications Multimodal reasoning models Reinforcement Learning for multimodal models Leveraging history and memory for learning policies for long context tasks.Improving robustness and few-shot generalization by leveraging sub-optimal and self-play data.
 Interactive agents that can reduce the embodied and instructional ambiguity and can seek help and clarification.
 The intern who joins our team will be expected to create working code prototypes, interact frequently with team members, run experiments with both simulated and real (physical) robots, and participate in publishing the work to peer-reviewed venues.
 We're looking for an intern who is comfortable working with both existing large static datasets as well as a growing dynamic corpus of robot data.Qualifications Experience with machine learning and familiarity with large multimodal datasets and models.
 OR Hands-on experience with using machine learning for learned control, including RL, offline RL or behavior cloning, for manipulation.
 Strong software development skills in Python.
 A “make it happen” attitude and comfort with fast prototyping.
 A passion for robotics and doing research grounded in important fundamental problems.
 Bonus Qualifications Hardware experience.
 The pay range for this position at commencement of employment is expected to be between $45 and $65/hour for California-based roles.
 Base pay offered will depend on multiple individualized factors, including, but not limited to, business or organizational needs, market location, job-related knowledge, skills, and experience.
 TRI offers a generous benefits package including medical, dental, and vision insurance, and paid time off benefits (including holiday pay and sick time).
 Additional details regarding these benefit plans will be provided if an employee receives an offer of employment.
 Please reference this Candidate Privacy Notice to inform you of the categories of personal information that we collect from individuals who inquire about and/or apply to work for Toyota Research Institute, Inc. or its subsidiaries, including Toyota A.I.
 Ventures GP, L.P., and the purposes for which we use such personal information.
 TRI is fueled by a diverse and inclusive community of people with unique backgrounds, education and life experiences.
 We are dedicated to fostering an innovative and collaborative environment by living the values that are an essential part of our culture.
 We believe diversity makes us stronger and are proud to provide Equal Employment Opportunity for all, without regard to an applicant's race, color, creed, gender, gender identity or expression, sexual orientation, national origin, age, physical or mental disability, medical condition, religion, marital status, genetic information, veteran status, or any other status protected under federal, state or local laws.
 It is unlawful in Massachusetts to require or administer a lie detector test as a condition of employment or continued employment.
 An employer who violates this law shall be subject to criminal penalties and civil liability.
 Pursuant to the San Francisco Fair Chance Ordinance, we will consider qualified applicants with arrest and conviction records for employment.

 Toyota Research Institute 4.3company rating